What can we do to make a difference to #BuildBackBetter.

 Within the interior design industry, there is opportunity to be discerning with regard to suppliers, by making deliberately sustainable choices when selecting product.
 Flooring represents a fundamental in design that, by nature of its quantity in each commercial fit-out, can have a huge environmental impact.
 Products using recycled materials and carbon neutral manufacturing processes are all on the table for specification.

 Umesh Dayal, founder of Heritage Carpets New Zealand, supplies a range of sustainable carpets to the national market.
 Umesh assures designers and clients that choosing ‘green’ options carries little burden in terms of price and availability when compared to non-sustainable options.
 “Our company is built on working with partners who have sustainability at their core.
-We have 3 partner brands – modulyss®, Bentley and Tretford – offering innumerable ranges to choose from in everything from block colour through subtle pattern to statement designs.
-We are proud of the work our partners do to constantly reduce the environmental impact of their product. modulyss®, for example, works with Econyl brand, using their 100% recycled nylon from waste such as salvaged fishing nets, whilst Bentley is using recycled Thrive yarn, and Tretford uses sustainably clipped top hair from goats in Mongolia.
+Our partner brands – modulyss® and Bentley – offer innumerable ranges to choose from in everything from block colour through subtle pattern to statement designs.
+We are proud of the work our partners do to constantly reduce the environmental impact of their product. modulyss®, for example, works with Econyl brand, using their 100% recycled nylon from waste such as salvaged fishing nets, whilst Bentley is a carbon-neutral facility.
 Typically we offer product across the full price range with most sitting at what the market would describe as medium budget, with lead times on average from 5 days ex stock to 6-12 weeks depending on whether the product is in stock with our partners, a fast track manufacture range, or made to order.

 “In our view”, explains Umesh, “we have a responsibility to champion products that do no harm to people and planet.
 Most of the designers we work with are more than on board with choosing environmentally friendly flooring options.”